sebastiancarlos/cl-yasboi/README.md

 4. Automatically cleans up afterwards (whether success or error).
 5.  `make install` copies the generated executable to a standard location (default: `/usr/local/bin`), making it accessible system-wide.

+## Automated Testing (Makefile)

+Similarly as the above automatic build, you can run the test suite utomatically by running `make test`.

+At this point, I would like to clarify a design decision: Our Makefile orchestration consists of a:
+- A minial `Makefile` for standard interface.
+- A series of `.bash` for system logic, abstracting some common operations.
+- A series of `.lisp` files to perform the actual work.

+An alternative which was tested and ultimately declined was to have a minimal `Makefile` but keep the rest of the logic on a single `.lisp` file.
+This had the advantages of language cohesion and ease of modification.

+However, it turned out that it increased the complexity for several reasons.
+The most notable of which is that to generate a build, the `lisp` process must exit, which removes the chance of any posterior cleanup unless starting a child Lisp process; And it is my understanding that Bash is better suited to bypass and better handle these platform-specific issues.

+For those concerned about the difficulty of modifying the automated orchestration logic, I would put forward two things:
+- What is here is fine as it is.
+Even if you were developing a library and had little concern for an executable, I would argue that most libraries would benefit of a secondary, minimal executable for discoverability.
+- And even if you do want to modify the orchestration in any way, I think that you won't have much inconvenience despite the extra files and programming languages involved.

 ## Brief Description of Software Used